-As the name suggests, a mobile-friendly website is a site that is optimized and designed for mobile devices.
+As the name suggests, a mobile-friendly website is one that is optimized and designed for mobile devices.
 It should have content and layout that works not only on desktops but also on smaller hand-held devices.

-Mobile devices have small screens, and you can’t use a mouse or keyboard to navigate a website while on your mobile.
-So the text should be easy to read, navigating the site shouldn’t be difficult, links should be easily clickable.
+Mobile devices have small screens, and you can’t use a mouse or keyboard to navigate a website.
+So, the text should be easy to read, navigating the site shouldn’t be difficult, links should be easily clickable.
 Overall, a mobile-friendly site is easy to use to the fullest extent without having to zoom in/out or adjust your settings.

 Optimizing your existing site to be mobile-friendly may seem like a chore.
 This is why I want to show you examples of websites that not only adhere to Google’s mobile-friendliness standards but use mobile-friendliness and mobile-specific features to their advantage.